muggy8/improbable/from-me-to-me/UIb4kVxn.md

 I didn't know how to feel about it.

-Seeing something that was a copy of a part of me made me feel uncomfortable in all sorts of different ways.
+Seeing something that was a copy of a part of me made me feel uncomfortable in even more ways that I thought was possible.

 Especially if it was something that was supposed to be inside of me.